 Some scholars attempt to write their dissertation as a book to make the transition easier, but cultivating good writing habits will serve you well throughout your academic career.
 These include setting up a regular writing routine and submitting drafts on schedule, perhaps asking a supervisor or a more established academic for advice or mentorship before approaching a publisher.
 It’s important you set yourself deadlines to keep motivated.
 You can join a writing group if you are not self-disciplined enough to keep going.

 The first hurdle is to overcome perfectionist tendencies – ‘difficult’ sections can be fleshed out and rewritten later.
 It’s important to follow your schedule or there will be no progress.
-Writing a book is more like a marathon, experienced authors suggest a mini-mum of two years and to work on the book for a while before submitting your proposal to a scholarly book publisher.
+Writing an academic book is more like a marathon, experienced authors suggest a mini-mum of two years and to work on the book for a while before submitting your proposal to a academic book publisher.

 It’s important to talk to scholars in your field at conferences and to write articles for journals to start establishing your reputation.
 Writing for reputable journals might be useful to apply for certain grants where research impact is one of the requisites.